Bloody start to the week is also pulling the altcoin courses south

 Price analysis based on the value pair AVAX / USD on Binance

-The price of the newcomer among the top 10 Altcoins, Avalanche, also has to give way in the last hours of trading after a strong previous week’s performance.
-On a weekly basis, however, AVAX can at least show a slight price increase of around seven percent and is thus stronger than large parts of the overall market.
+The price of the newcomer among the top 10 Altcoins, Avalanche, has also had to give way after a strong previous week’s performance in the last hours of trading.
+On a weekly basis, however, AVAX can at least show a slight price increase of around seven percent and is therefore stronger than large parts of the overall market.
 The AVAX price hit its first major Fibonacci extension at $ 74.02 on the weekend before increased profit-taking.
 As long as Avalanche can stabilize above USD 55.01 (EMA20) (red), the gaze is directed further north.

 Bullish variant (Avalanche)

 The current price weakness on the overall market also allows Avalanche to consolidate more clearly.
 As long as the bulls manage to stabilize the AVAX rate above USD 50.00, ideally even north of USD 55.51, further price increases are conceivable in the future.
-Then a new attempt to climb up to USD 67.56 should be planned.
+Then a new attempt to rise to the USD 67.56 should be planned.
 If this resistance is also overcome, the area of the all-time high between USD 74.02 and USD 79.76 will come into focus again.
-Only when the 138 Fibonacci extension can also be broken at the daily closing price will there be new price potential in the direction of the 161 Fibonacci extension at USD 91.66.
+Only when the 138 Fibonacci extension can also be broken at the daily closing price will there be new price potential in the direction of the 161 Fibonacci extension at 91.66 USD.
 Profit-taking is likely to occur again here.
 Should this strong resistance be overcome in the future, the next target price will be activated at USD 111.09.
-This is where the Fibonacci 200 extension can be found.
+The Fibonacci 200 extension can be found here.
 The maximum price target for the coming weeks is the resistance level at USD 142.51.
 Here is the 261 Fibonacci projection of the current upward movement.

 Basic variant (Avalanche)

 On the other hand, if the AXAX rate continues to correct and slides back below its breakout level at USD 59.11, an initial directional decision will be made at the EMA20 (red).
 If Avalanche dynamically undercuts USD 55.01, a relapse into the purple support area should be planned.
-This is also where the breakout level from the bullish flag of September 11th can be found.
+This is also where you can find the breakout level from the bullish flag on September 11th.
 If there is no resistance from the buyer camp, a retest of the cross resistance from Supertrend and EMA50 (orange) at USD 42.88 should be pending.
 If the bears manage to undercut this support dynamically, price targets will activate in the area of the lower edge of the orange support area at USD 37.85.
 If this zone is also given up on a sustained basis, the trend low at USD 32.49 comes into focus.

 If the correction continues to widen in the coming weeks, a consistency test of the green support zone between USD 28.31 and USD 25.20 is conceivable.
 If, contrary to expectations, this central support area is abandoned, a fallback to the maximum bearish price target of USD 21.39 cannot be ruled out.
 This is where the 23 Fibonacci retracement and the starting point of the dynamic rally at Avalanche can be found.
 For the time being, however, a relapse into this chart region is to be regarded as unlikely.
 The chart could suddenly cloud over if Bitcoin breaks down well below USD 38,000.